-Democrat Representatives Urge Federal Worker Protections Amid DOGE Cuts
+Democratic Representatives Urge Federal Worker Protections Amid DOGE Cuts

 Reps.
 Suhas Subramanyam, D-Va., and James Walkinshaw, D-Va., represent counties with high numbers of federal workers and contractors.
 Department of Government Efficiency (DOGE)-led cuts to those employees have been devastating, they both said.

-“Every day, every week, I hear from folks, federal workers who are fired, who have very specific expertise and knowledge, who haven’t been able to find another job, who are figuring out where in the country or where in the world they have to move,” Walkinshaw said, adding “that’s not just a loss for them; that’s a loss for us as a region, long term.”
+“Every day, every week, I hear from folks, federal workers who are fired, who have very specific expertise and knowledge, who haven’t been able to find another job, who are figuring out where in the country or where in the world they have to move,” Walkinshaw said, adding, “That’s not just a loss for them; that’s a loss for us as a region, long term.”

 Walkinshaw, who represents the majority of Fairfax County, said that its unemployment rate is 28% higher this year than it was in 2024.
 Fairfax County is home to more federal workers than any other U.S. county.